Rizvan Rahman: Career

 Rahman began dealing in art in 2006, after several years of collecting art as a hobby.
 He maintains that he was ill-advised over several paintings he sold between 2006 and 2008, which were later identified as forgeries.
 He was issued an 18-month sentence for dealing forgeries, after the case came before Leicester Crown Court.

-In October 2011, Rahman served a 5-month prison sentence and since his release in 2012, Rahman has devoted his energies to create a “strong and impressive body of fleshy figurative painting.”
+In October 2011, Rahman served a 5-month prison sentence.
+Following the sentence, he returned to art.

-2016

-Rahman's first solo exhibition, “Point of Departure”, consisted of 22 large scale figurative Oil paintings, received much attention and press at the time of opening in Mayfair, London.
+Rahman's first solo exhibition, “Point of Departure”, consisted of 22 large scale figurative oil paintings, received attention from the press upon opening in Mayfair, London.

-Rahman was quoted as saying that the exhibition represented 4 years worth of work which must stand on its own merits.
-"Perhaps the less I explain, the better.
-Truth is often knowledge by acquaintance."

-Mature Style

-Compared to the works of Lucian Freud His paintings of female nudes are also compared to the works of Jenny Saville and Simon Birch, Rahman himself states he takes inspiration from Freud, Rembrandt, Van Dyck, Velasquez and Rubens.